Guide To Swap Tron (TRX) to Mainnet

 Note: Mainnet TRX addresses start with "T".

-6. Select "All" so your entire TRX balance is added to the transaction, in this example, I'm sending 150 TRX tokens to
+- Select "All" so your entire TRX balance is added to the transaction, in this example, I'm sending 150 TRX tokens to Binance.
+When you are ready, hit " Send".

 Note: Because this is an ERC20 token transaction, you will need some Ether (ETH) to pay for the transaction fees.
 About 0.01 ETH should be more than enough.